Kyrgyz Funeral Traditions

 Dastorkon, the funeral table

-Dastorkon, a table is always prepared from the beginning of the funeral.
-The guests continue to visit the home of the deceased, where the widow, children, or closest relatives receive them.
+Dastorkon, a table is always prepared from the beginning of the funeral for about a week and also during the memorial days, further increasing the financial cost of the family who has lost a member.
+The guests continue to visit the home or birth village home of the deceased, where the widow, children, or closest relatives receive them.
 Upon arrival, guests mourn loudly and then sit for tea before departing.
 In some cases, it is expected that the host serves a hot meal or offers a symbolic gift, such as a scarf or a traditional Kyrgyz hat (kalpak), in return.

-Traditional dishes are served such as like beshbarmak (boiled meat with noodles), plov (rice pilaf), samsa (savory pastries), and sometimes special dishes like boorsok (fried dough) the guests.
-This act of feeding people is considered a charitable deed, the belief that “the soul must not go hungry.”, and as giving food to others is believed to bring blessings to the soul of the deceased.
+Traditional Kyrgyz dishes, such as beshbarmak (boiled meat with noodles), plov (rice pilaf), samsa (savory pastries), and sometimes special dishes like boorsok (fried dough) are served for the guests.
+This act of feeding people is considered a charitable deed related to the belief that “the soul must not go hungry.”, and as giving food to others is believed to bring blessings to the soul of the deceased.
 A sacrificial animal is slaughtered and distributed among the guests.

 Financial Burden of Kyrgyz Funerals